enelesmai/odin-on-rails/README.md

 After `heroku create` you may need to add heroku as a remote source, use the following command:

-    git remote add local-branch-name https://git.heroku.com/remote-app-123.git o
+    git remote add local-branch-name https://git.heroku.com/remote-app-123.git or

     heroku git:remote -a remote-app-123

 Visit [Deploying with Git](https://devcenter.heroku.com/articles/git) for more information.

-Heroku is by default running only code commited to master but there is a way to [force it to take your current branch](https://stackoverflow.com/questions/14593538/make-heroku-run-non-master-git-branch).
+Heroku is by default working only with code commited to master, but there is a way to [force it to take your non master branch](https://stackoverflow.com/questions/14593538/make-heroku-run-non-master-git-branch).
 You can type:

     git push link-heroku-app local-branch:master